bgord/knowledge/README.md

 - What's a literal type?
 - What's a top type?
 - What's the difference between type inference for variables initialized by let and const?
+- What's a bottom type?
+- Tuples and type-safety pitfall

 ### [vim](vim.md)
 - Replace last searched phrase with `bar`